Efezino-E/Ayo_game/README.md

 # Ayo_game
-# A python implementation of the Ayo game on CLI and Pygame
+# A python implementation of the Ayo game